connect2abdulaziz/blog-backend/README.md

-# Blog Website
+# Blog Website Backend NodeJs

 ## Overview

-This project is a Blog Website application that allows users to create, update, and manage blog posts.
-It includes features such as user authentication, category management, and comments on posts.
-The application is built using Node.js and Express.js, with Sequelize for ORM and PostgreSQL as the database.
+This project is a fully functional Blog Website application that enables users to create, manage, and interact with blog posts.
+The application provides robust features such as user authentication, category management, comment functionality, and comprehensive API documentation through Swagger.

 ## Technologies Used